 Girls Leadership: Excellent resource, with many programs, resources & events related to girls and parenting girls.
 I especially recommend the parent education videos which can help you wisely navigate issues sucha s friendship, communication and confidence.About girls but in many ways applies to any child.

-How to Help Your Children Build Healthier Friendships (and Deal with the Tetchy Ones) From Hey Sigmund, a wesbsite/blog with great information about mental health and wellness.
+How to Help Your Children Build Healthier Friendships (and Deal with the Tetchy Ones) From Hey Sigmund, a website/blog with good information about mental health and wellness.

-Your Child's Friendship Dramas: Do's and Don'ts for Parents: Great advice from the Imperfect Families blog
+Your Child's Friendship Dramas: Do's and Don'ts for Parents: Solid advice from the Imperfect Families blog